imiev-battery-upgrade/imiev-battery-upgrade/module_rebuild.md

     > [!TIP]
     > Corrugated plastic is available in 4mm thickness and has some other nice properties: easy to cut, allows air circulation for cooling, and can often be obtained for free (as discarded sign boards from elections, etc.).

-    *Corrugated plastic is available in 4mm thickness and has some other nice properties: easy to cut, allows air circulation for cooling, and can often be obtained for free (as discarded sign boards from elections, etc.).*

     ![Side view of corrugated plastic](module_rebuild.assets/IMG_2626.JPG)

     *Side view of corrugated plastic.*